b4stet/forensic_as_code/readme.md

 ## Why
 These notebooks are a set of write-ups mining data with Pandas to solve a forensic analysis.
-There are plenty of software around to do it (Autopsy, TimeSketch, X-Ways Forensics, Excel sheets, ELK, ...), so why bother with something different ?
+There are plenty of software around to do it (Autopsy, TimeSketch, X-Ways Forensics, Excel sheets, ELK, Splunk, ...), so why bother with something different ?
 In my journey as a forensic analyst, I came to some observations:
-- We often need to collaborate and split the work between coworkers, and it's difficult to converge to similar details level of notes, hence difficult to continue the work of someone else
+- We often need to collaborate and split the work between coworkers, and it's difficult to converge to similar details level of notes, hence to continue the work of someone else
 - Even if we manage to centralize our notes, we often interrupt our analysis to copy our notes, check the others, then pursue our analysis
-- Analysis is often dispatched in multiple storages (analysing the data in one, building the timeline in another, keeping notes of everybody in yet another one, ...)
+- Analysis is often dispatched in multiple storages (data in one, timeline in another, notes in yet another one, ...)
-- Software with a graphical interface have limitations, especially regarding filtering and adding some information on the go
+- Software with a graphical interface have limitations, especially regarding filtering, visualizations and adding some information on the go
 - It's difficult to keep a global overview, to visualize a case and keep track of the grey areas while we progress
 - Building a consistent and comprehensive timeline is difficult